-These standards apply to all NASA human space flight programs and are not developed for any specific program.
-However, while some of the existing programs, such as the Space Shuttle and ISS Programs, meet the intent and purpose of these standards currently, these standards may have implications for longer duration missions and missions with architectures and objectives outside of low Earth orbit (LEO).
-Although the standards are applicable to the in-flight phase of all space missions, it is anticipated that they are most relevant during long-duration lunar outpost and Mars exploration missions, since the combined ill effects of exposure to the space environment is of most concern in those mission scenarios.
-The standards and technical requirements specified in this volume shall a.
-Apply to all space exploration programs and activities involving crewmembers.
+This Standard applies to all NASA human space flight programs and is not developed for any specific program.
+However, while some of the existing programs, such as the ISS Program, currently meet the intent and purpose of this Standard, these requirements may have implications for longer duration missions and missions with architectures and objectives outside of low Earth orbit (LEO).
+Although the requirements are applicable to the in-flight phase of all space missions, it is anticipated that they are most relevant during long-duration lunar outpost and Mars exploration missions, since the combined ill effects of exposure to the space environment is of most concern in those mission scenarios.
+The technical requirements specified in this volume:

-b.
-Apply to internationally provided space systems as documented in distinct separate agreements such as joint or multilateral agreements.

-c.
-Be made applicable to contractors only through contract clauses, specifications, or statements of work in conformance with the NASA Federal Acquisition Regulation (FAR) supplement and not as direct instructions to contractors.
+- a.
+Apply to all space exploration programs and activities involving crewmembers. - b.
+Apply to internationally provided space systems as documented in distinct separate agreements such as joint or multilateral agreements. - c.
+Are to be made applicable to contractors only through contract clauses, specifications, or statements of work in conformance with the NASA Federal Acquisition Regulation (FAR) supplement and not as direct instructions to contractors. - d.

-d.
 Supersede any conflicting crew health requirements imposed by other NASA standards.